A Eudoxian study of discriminant curves associated to normal surface singularities: Combinatorial invariance of jacobian Newton polygons

 \section{Combinatorial invariance of jacobian Newton polygons}

-In this section we prove Theorem \ref{thm:Cthm} of the introduction, which states that the jacobian Newton polygon of a finite morphism $\varphi = (f,g) : (S,s) \to (\C^2, 0)$ depends only on the combinatorial type of the triple $(S, Z(f), Z(g))$.
-Our proof is based on Proposition \ref{prop:combinvjnp}, which states in particular that the values $\trop^{\Delta_{1,1}}(a,b)$ of the tropical function of the jacobian Newton polygon of $\varphi$ at primitive vectors $(a,b) \in (\Z_{>0})^2$ depend only on that combinatorial type, with possibly a finite number of exceptions.
+In this section we prove Theorem \ref{thm:Cthm} of the introduction, which states that the Jacobian Newton polygon $\caln(\Delta_{\varphi})$ of a finite morphism $\varphi = (f,g) : (S,s) \to (\C^2, 0)$ depends only on the combinatorial type of the triple $(S, Z(f), Z(g))$.
+Our proof is based on Proposition \ref{prop:combinvjnp}, which states in particular that, with a finite number of exceptions, the values $\trop^{\Delta_{1,1}}(a,b)$ of the tropical function of the jacobian Newton polygon of $\varphi$ at primitive vectors $(a,b) \in (\Z_{>0})^2$ depend only on that combinatorial type.

 We denote again by $\boxed{|D|}$ the reduction of an effective divisor $D$ on a smooth complex surface, as in the proof of Theorem \ref{thm:Bthm}.
 We will look at $|D|$ as a complex curve, speaking therefore about its {\em smooth/singular} points.
-If $E_j$ is an irreducible component of the exceptional divisor of a good resolution $\pi$ of $(S,s)$, we denote by $\boxed{\ord_{E_j}}$ the corresponding valuation of the local ring $\calo_{S,s}$.
+If $E_j$ is an irreducible component of the exceptional divisor of a good resolution $\pi$ of $(S,s)$ in the sense of \ref{def:termres}, we denote by $\boxed{\ord_{E_j}}$ the corresponding valuation of the local ring $\calo_{S,s}$.
 That is, $\ord_{E_j}(h)$ denotes the order of vanishing of $\pi^*(h)$ along $E_j$, for every $h \in \calo_{S,s}$.

 We will use the following related notions of {\em combinatorial type}:

 \begin{definition} Assume that $(S,s)$ is a normal surface singularity and that $f \in \mathfrak{m}_{S,s}$.
 Let $\pi : (S_{\pi}, E_{\pi}) \to (S, s)$ be a good resolution of $f$.
 The {\bf combinatorial type of $\pi^*(f)$} is the isomorphism class of the dual graph of the total transform $Z(\pi^*(f))$ of $Z(f)$ on $S_{\pi}$, weighted by the orders of vanishing $\ord_{E_j}(f)$ of $f$ along the irreducible components $E_j$ of $|Z(\pi^*(f))|$ and as usual by the genera and self-intersection numbers of the irreducible components of the exceptional divisor $E_{\pi}$ of $\pi$. \end{definition}